openfaas/openfaas.github.io/_posts/2020-10-05-introduction-to-serverless-linuxfoundation.md

 * Add TLS for link-level encryption for OpenFaaS and your functions.
 * Discuss strategies for versioning your functions, and for advanced HTTP routing.

-You can get help along the way from the [OpenFaaS Docs](https://docs.openfaas.com) and from the community via [OpenFaaS Slack](https://slack.openfaas.io/).
+You can get help along the way from the [OpenFaaS Docs](https://docs.openfaas.com) or from [commercial support](https://openfaas.com/support/)

 ### What are people saying about it?